Nuka-AI/nuka-ai.github.io/docs/index.md

   - navigation
 ---

-# The Nuka AI Research Series
+# Nuka-AI: AI Orchestration Research Series

 ![Nuka-AI Research](assets/hero.png)

-## Investigating Security in AI Orchestration Frameworks
+## Investigating Security Trust Gaps in AI Frameworks

-Welcome to the central research hub for the **Nuka AI Research Series**.
+Welcome to the central research hub for the **Nuka-AI Research Series**.
 This initiative, led by **JDP Security**, focuses on identifying architectural trust gaps and critical persistence vectors in modern AI ecosystems.

 ---